-The proposed trial is a prospective, randomized trial of hypertonic saline/ dextran (HSD) or hypertonic saline (HS) alone to be administered as the first resuscitation fluid given to victims of blunt or penetrating traumatic injury with hypotension (systolic blood pressure ≤ 70 ; or SBP 71-90 with HR ≥ 108) or severe traumatic brain injury (GCS ≤ 8).
+The proposed trial is a prospective, randomized trial of hypertonic saline/ dextran (HSD) or hypertonic saline (HS) alone to be administered as the first resuscitation fluid given to victims of blunt or penetrating traumatic injury with hypotension (systolic blood pressure ≤70; or SBP 71-90 with HR ≥108) or severe traumatic brain injury (GCS ≤ 8).
 These patients are in an immediate life threatening situation with a mortality approaching 30%.
 Standard of care for prehospital management of these patients includes the rapid infusion of crystalloid solutions.
 As reviewed in this proposal, previous studies of HSD resuscitation have suggested a survival advantage with this fluid but have not been definitive.
 These studies attest to the safety of HSD in the hypotensive trauma population and to the practicality of using this fluid in the prehospital environment.
 They also suggest that certain subgroups of patients are most likely to benefit from this intervention, including those at-risk for inflammatory organ dysfunction and those with traumatic brain injury.
 The major limitations of previous studies have been either the insufficient patient number to detect significant clinical differences in outcome or the lack of focus on the specific patient population most likely to benefit.
 These studies were also conducted prior to the evolution of the basic science literature demonstrating the effects of hypertonicity on the immuno-inflammatory response.
 Thus, critical evaluation of these effects in humans has not been undertaken.
 We propose the definitive clinical trial, focusing on the multisystem trauma population, which will maximize the statistical power to detect changes in outcome and provide a detailed analysis of the immuno-inflammatory effects of HSD and HS resuscitation.
 Furthermore, an emphasis on the functional outcome of brain-injured patients will define the clinical utility of this resuscitation approach for these patients.

-(2) Obtaining informed consent is not feasible because:

-(i) The subjects will not be able to give their informed consent as a result of their medical condition;

-(ii) The intervention under investigation must be administered before consent from the subjects' legally authorized representatives is feasible; and below).
+- (2) Obtaining informed consent is not feasible because: - (i) The subjects will not be able to give their informed consent as a result of their medical condition; - (ii) The intervention under investigation must be administered before consent from the subjects' legally authorized representatives is feasible; and - (iii) There is no reasonable way to identify prospectively the individuals likely to become eligible for participation in the clinical investigation.

+The test fluids, HSD or HS, need to be administered as the first resuscitation fluid following traumatic injury (see discussion of therapeutic window below).
 In this uncontrolled setting the patient has an altered mental status secondary to hypotension, which limits cerebral perfusion, potential traumatic brain injury, and potential for intoxication with sedating drugs or alcohol.
 As a result, the patient is unable to provide consent for study enrollment.
 Legal next-of-kin are often not immediately available at the injury scene, nor is it practical for the prehospital provider to explain the study and receive consent while caring for the critically injured patient.
 Because we are studying traumatic injury, which is unpredictable, there is no way to prospectively identify individuals who are likely to become eligible for this trial.